About

 Dr Michele McKenner

-I am a chartered clinical psychologist with extensive experience of working with adults, children and families in a variety of NHS settings.
+I am a chartered clinical psychologist with over 10 years experience of working with adults, children and families in a variety of NHS settings.

 Prior to becoming a clinical psychologist I studied modern languages at Wadham College, Oxford and then law at the College of Law, qualifying as a solicitor in 1999.
 I spent 13 years working as a lawyer in the City and then in the field of entertainment prior to retraining as a clinical psychologist.